ross-sig/vscode-gembase-dml/CONTRIBUTING.md

 Please test your changes locally to make sure you didn't break anything.

-If you are making multiple unrelated changes please submit multiple PRs so they can be discussed and merged in individually (if changes are trivial or if they are dependent on each other than one PR is fine).
+If you are making multiple unrelated changes submit multiple PRs so they can be evaluated and merged in individually (if unrelated changes are trivial then one PR is fine).